-13 The construction of a light-industry project, such as a small textile factory, takes one or two years to complete.
+17 The construction of a light-industry project, such as a small textile factory, takes one or two years to complete.
 The construction of a large heavy-industry project, in general, takes a much longer time.
 For example, in China the average construction time for a metallurgy plant is 7 years, for a chemical plant is 5-6 years, and for a machine-building plant is 3-4 year (Li and Zheng, 1989, p.
 170).

-14 Three percent per month was a normal interest rate in the informal financial markets that existed before the adoption of the development strategy.
+18 Three percent per month was a normal interest rate in the informal financial markets that existed before the adoption of the development strategy.
 It is equivalent to 36 percent per year.

-intensive industry in Chinese economy was impossible.
-15 Therefore, a set of distorted macropolicies was required for the development of heavy industry.
-At the beginning of the first Five-Year Plan, the government instituted a policy of low interest rates and over-valued exchange rates to reduce both the costs of interest payments and of importing equipment.
-16 Meanwhile, in order to secure enough funds for industrial expansion, a policy of low input prices, including nominal wage rates for workers 17 and prices for raw materials, energy and transportation, evolved alongside the adoption of this development strategy.
-The assumption was that the low prices would enable the enterprises to create profits large enough to repay the loans or to accumulate enough funds for reinvestment.
-If the enterprises were privately owned, the State could not be sure that the private entrepreneurs would reinvest the policy-created profits on the intended projects.
-18 Therefore, private enterprises were soon nationalized 19 and new key enterprises were owned by the State to secure the State's control over profits for reinvesting in heavy-industry projects.
-Meanwhile, to make the low nominal-wage policy feasible, the government had to provide urban residents with inexpensive food and other necessities, including housing, medical care, and clothing.
-The low interest rates, over-valued exchange rates, low nominal wage rates, and low prices for raw materials and living necessities constituted the basic macro policy environment of the CAD strategy.
-20

-15 A spontaneous development of heavy industry was impossible for several reasons.
+19 A spontaneous development of heavy industry was impossible for several reasons.
 First, the high interest rates would make any project that requires a long gestation unfeasible.
 For example, it takes on average 7 years in China to complete the construction of a metallurgy plant, as indicated in footnote 3.
-The market interest rate in the early 1950s in China was about 30 percent per year (2.5 percent per month).
+The market interest rate in policies was required for the development of heavy industry.
+At the beginning of the first Five-Year Plan, the government instituted a policy of low interest rates and over-valued exchange rates to reduce both the costs of interest payments and of importing equipment.20 Meanwhile, in order to secure enough funds for industrial expansion, a policy of low input prices, including nominal wage rates for workers21 and prices for raw materials, energy and transportation, evolved alongside the adoption of this development strategy.
+The assumption was that the low prices would enable the enterprises to create profits large enough to repay the loans or to accumulate enough funds for reinvestment.
+If the enterprises were privately owned, the State could not be sure that the private entrepreneurs would reinvest the policycreated profits on the intended projects.22 Therefore, private enterprises were soon nationalized23 and new key enterprises were owned by the State to secure the State's control over profits for reinvesting in heavy-industry projects.
+Meanwhile, to make the low nominalwage policy feasible, the government had to provide urban residents with inexpensive food and other necessities, including housing, medical care, and clothing.
+The low interest rates, over-valued exchange rates, low nominal wage rates, and low prices for raw materials and living necessities constituted the basic macro policy environment of the CAD strategy.24 the early 1950s in China was about 30 percent per year (2.5 percent per month).
 Suppose the fund for the project was borrowed at market rate and repayment was made after the completion of the project.
 The principal and interest payment, calculated at a compound rate, for each dollar borrowed at the first year of the project would be 6.27 dollars.
 It is obvious that no project would be profitable enough to shoulder such a high interest burden.
 Second, since most equipment needed to be imported from advanced countries, the limited supply of foreign exchange again made the construction of heavy industry expensive under the market-determined exchange rate.
 Third, because the agricultural surplus was small and scattered, it was difficult to mobilize enough funds for any lump-sum project.